Skip to content

 public Expression getTenantId() {

-// Assume there is a tenant context to retrieve the current user's tenant
+// Assume there is a tenant context from which the current user's tenant can be obtained

 Long tenantId = TenantContextHolder.getCurrentTenantId();

-// Return the tenant ID expression (LongValue is the JSQLParser class representing bigint type)
+// Return the tenant ID expression.
+LongValue is the class representing the bigint type in JSQLParser

 return new LongValue(tenantId);;